suzannejin/genexpresso/docs/usage.md

 ## Contrasts file

 The contrasts file references the observations file to define groups of samples to compare.
-It can be provided in both CSV/TSV and YAML format using the parameters `--contrasts` or `--contrasts_yml`, respectively.
-Please note that only one of these parameters can be used at the same time.
+It can be provided in **either** CSV/TSV or YAML format using the parameters `--contrasts` or `--contrasts_yml`, respectively.

 ### CSV contrasts file